Learn how to make this cute stuffed fabric dog with our Free Stuffed Dog Sewing Pattern. Easy, fun, and totally customizable!

 Don’t forget to cut 2 small felt circles for the eyes, a rounded triangle for the nose, and the tail from the black felt.

-Step 3: Add the Face, Tummy and Tail
+Step 3: Add Facial Features, Tummy, and Tail

-Add the facial details.
-Stitch first the black circle to the white eye patch.
+Stitch the black felt eye onto the white eye patch

 Thread your needle and knot the end.